ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity/README.md

    Parameter Name | Value | Description
    -------------- | ----- | -----------
-   image.repository | acr-name.azurecr.io/claims-api | Specify the registry name and image name for the Claims Web API container image.
-Substitute the name of the ACR instance. image.tag | latest | Specify the claims-api image tag. kv.secretName | sqldbconn | Specify the name of the Azure Key Vault **secret** containing the Azure SQL Database connection string. kv.resourceGroup | resource-group | Specify the name of the resource group containing the Azure Key Vault. kv.subscriptionId | subscription-id | Specify the Azure subscription in which the Key Vault is provisioned. kv.tenantId | tenant-id | Specify the AAD Tenant in which the Key Vault is provisioned.
+   image.repository | **acr-name**.azurecr.io/claims-api | Specify the registry name and image name for the Claims Web API container image.
+Substitute the name of the ACR instance. image.tag | latest | Specify the claims-api image tag. kv.secretName | sqldbconn | Specify the name of the Azure Key Vault **secret** containing the Azure SQL Database connection string. kv.resourceGroup | **resource-group** | Specify the name of the resource group containing the Azure Key Vault. kv.subscriptionId | **subscription-id** | Specify the Azure subscription in which the Key Vault is provisioned. kv.tenantId | **tenant-id** | Specify the AAD Tenant in which the Key Vault is provisioned.

    ```bash
    # (If you have not already) Switch to the 'use-pod-identity' extension directory.